Below is a listing of FIU Research facilities.

 The IHRC has developed an innovative research capability in full-scale structural testing to determine inherent weaknesses of structures when subjected to categories 1 to 5 hurricane-force winds and rain, leading to new technologies, designs and products.

 * Research facility is operated as a recharge center.
-If you should have any questions regarding recharge centers in general, establishing a rate and setting up a recharge center, or existing recharge centers, please visit the recharge center information page or e-mail email@example.com at the Office of Budget & Cost Analysis in the Division of Research.
+If you should have any questions regarding recharge centers in general, establishing a rate and setting up a recharge center, or existing recharge centers, please visit the recharge center information page or e-mail firstname.lastname@example.org at the Office of Budget & Cost Analysis in the Office of Research and Economic Development.